tkareine/jekyll-minibundle/README.md

 In order to avoid this, exclude the asset source file from Jekyll.
-Because Jekyll excludes directories beginning with underscore character (`_`), consider the following directory layout:
+Because Jekyll excludes directories beginning with underscore character (`_`), consider using the following directory layout:

-* `_assets/` for JS and CSS assets handled by the plugin that are in version control
+* `_assets/` for JavaScript and CSS assets handled by the plugin that are in version control
-* `_tmp/` for temporary JS and CSS assets handled by the plugin that are not in version control (for example, Compass output files)
+* `_tmp/` for temporary JavaScript and CSS assets handled by the plugin that are not in version control (for example, Compass output files)
 * `assets/` for images and other assets handled by Jekyll directly

 See [Jekyll configuration][JekyllConf] for more about excluding files